-How Long Does it Take to get an ID Number?
+Q. How long does it take to get an ID number?

-Processing times for both EPA ID and State ID numbers may take up to 15 WORKING days from the date we verify your application is complete.
+Processing times for both State and federal EPA ID numbers may take up to 15 business days from the date DTSC verifies that your application is complete.
 Incomplete applications may delay the issuance of an ID number.

 There is no fee to obtain an ID number.

-How Do I Change the Information for my Existing ID Number?
+Q. How do I change the information for my existing ID number?

-If you move your business, have a change in ownership for State ID numbers, or change your business mailing address, you must notify DTSC of these changes immediately.
+If your business has moved and/or had a change in the legal business owner for State ID numbers, or change your business mailing address, you must notify DTSC of these changes immediately.